arepb/tuebor/howto.md

 nav_order: 3
 ---

-# How to make the Tuebor Commitment
+# How to make the Tuebor Pledge

 Text